LordZeuss/raspi-docker/README.md

 The goal of this project is to help users who just bought some hardware, and are looking to get started and have no knowledge of where to start.

-It took my longer than it should have when i first got started, so I wrote these scripts to help others get their feet off the ground.
+It took my longer than it should have when I first got started, so I wrote these scripts to help others get their feet off the ground.

 ## Technologies
 Project is created with: